 But the more you have to keep straight, the more potential there is to trip up and make a costly error.
 For example, splitting up multiple homes takes more time and effort than dealing with one.

 Perhaps you have a valuable art collection or robust joint retirement savings.
 Whatever an expensive item is, it generally complicates things and adds intrigue and hazards to the process.

 Common Mistakes in High Asset Divorce

 With that in mind, here are five common mistakes people make in a high-asset divorce.

 1. Agreeing to Unfavorable Terms

 People often give up assets they don’t have to in a mad dash to wrap things up.
 What looks like a good deal at first may not hold up on closer inspection.
 Don’t get impatient or reckless.
-This can lead you to leave assets on the table or agree to unfavorable terms in high asset divorce.
+This can lead you to leave assets on the table or agree to unfavorable terms.

 2. Acting out of Spite